 Generally, mass-based effluent limitations ensure that proper treatment, and not dilution, is employed to comply with the final effluent concentration limitations.
-40 CFR section 122.45(f)(1) requires that all permit limitations, standards or prohibitions be expressed in terms of mass units except under the following conditions: (1) for pH, temperature, radiation or other pollutants that cannot appropriately be expressed by mass limitations; (2) when applicable standards or limitations are expressed in terms of other units of measure; or (3) if in establishing technology-based permit limitation on a case-by-case basis limitation based on mass are infeasible because the mass or pollutant cannot be related to a measure of production.
+Section 122.45(f)(1) requires that all permit limitations, standards or prohibitions be expressed in terms of mass units except under the following conditions: (1) for pH, temperature, radiation or other pollutants that cannot appropriately be expressed by mass limitations; (2) when applicable standards or limitations are expressed in terms of other units of measure; or (3) if in establishing technology-based permit limitation on a case-by-case basis limitation based on mass are infeasible because the mass or pollutant cannot be related to a measure of production.
 The limitations, however, must ensure that dilution will not be used as a substitute for treatment.

-The Facility discharges to the Dominguez Channel within the Estuary only during heavy rainfall periods when the holding capacity of the two sumps is exceeded.
-The Facility has discharged only once during the term of Order No. R4-2002-0101.
-Because the nature of discharge is intermittent, and the flow is determined by the amount of rainfall, this Order does not contain mass-based effluent limitations.
+The Facility discharges to the Dominguez Channel Estuary during heavy rainfall when the storage capacity of Pond No. 1 is exceeded.
+Because the nature of the discharge is intermittent, and the flow is determined by the amount of rainfall, this Order does not contain mass-based effluent limitations.